 Any employee may be required to cooperate as needed in an investigation of suspected sexual harassment.
-The South New Berlin Free Library will not tolerate retaliation against employees who file complaints, support another's complaint or participate in an investigation regarding a violation of this policy.
+The Edmeston Free Library will not tolerate retaliation against employees who file complaints, support another's complaint or participate in an investigation regarding a violation of this policy.

-While the process may vary from case to case, investigations should be done in accordance with the following steps:

-- Upon receipt of complaint, the Library Director/Manager along with the Board of Trustees will conduct an immediate review of the allegations, and take any interim actions (e.g., instructing the respondent to refrain from communications with the complainant), as appropriate.
+While the process may vary from case to case, investigations should be done in accordance with the following steps: • Upon receipt of complaint, The Board President of the Edmeston Free Library will conduct an immediate review of the allegations, and take any interim actions (e.g., instructing the respondent to refrain from communications with the complainant), as appropriate.
 If complaint is verbal, encourage the individual to complete the "Complaint Form" in writing.
-If he or she refuses, prepare a Complaint Form based on the verbal reporting. - If documents, emails or phone records are relevant to the investigation, take steps to obtain and preserve them. - Request and review all relevant documents, including all electronic communications. - Interview all parties involved, including any relevant witnesses; - Create a written documentation of the investigation (such as a letter, memo or email), which contains the following: - A list of all documents reviewed, along with a detailed summary of relevant documents; - o A list of names of those interviewed, along with a detailed summary of their statements; - A timeline of events: - A summary of prior relevant incidents, reported or unreported; and - The basis for the decision and final resolution of the complaint, together with any corrective action(s). - Keep the written documentation and associated documents in a secure and confidential location. - Promptly notify the individual who reported and the individual(s) about whom the complaint was made of the final determination and implement any corrective actions identified in the written document. - Inform the individual who reported of the right to file a complaint or charge externally as outlined in the next section.
+If he or she refuses, prepare a Complaint Form based on the verbal reporting.

+• If documents, emails or phone records are relevant to the investigation, take steps to obtain and preserve them.

+• Request and review all relevant documents, including all electronic communications.

+• Interview all parties involved, including any relevant witnesses;

+• Create a written documentation of the investigation (such as a letter, memo or email), which contains the following:

+A list of all documents reviewed, along with a detailed summary of relevant documents;

+A list of names of those interviewed, along with a detailed summary of their statements;

+A timeline of events; A summary of prior relevant incidents, reported or unreported;

+The basis for the decision and final resolution of the complaint, together with any corrective action(s).

+• Keep the written documentation and associated documents in a secure and confidential location.

+• Promptly notify the individual who reported and the individual(s) about whom the complaint was made of the final determination and implement any corrective actions identified in the written document.

+• Inform the individual who reported of the right to file a complaint or charge externally as outlined in the next section.

-Legal Protections And External Remedies
+Legal Protections and External Remedies

-Sexual harassment is not only prohibited by the South New Berlin Free Library but is also prohibited by state, federal, and, where applicable, local law.

-Aside from the internal process at the South New Berlin Library, employees may also choose to pursue legal remedies with the following governmental entities.
+Sexual harassment is not only prohibited by The Edmeston Free Library but is also prohibited by state, federal, and, where applicable, local law.
+Aside from the internal process at The Edmeston Free Library, employees may also choose to pursue legal remedies with the following governmental entities.
 While a private attorney is not required to file a complaint with a governmental agency, you may seek the legal advice of an attorney.